Google Analytics 4 is here to stay, but what are the best practices and tips for setting up your dashboard?

 Be sure to enable enhanced measurement as this allows you to automatically track interactions like file downloads, outbound clicks and more.

-If you used Google’s Setup Assistant wizard and you already have a Universal Analytics account, then this will do the hard work for you when it comes to implementing your new account.
+If you already had a Universal Analytics account and used Google’s Setup Assistant wizard, this will do the hard work for you when it comes to implementing your new account.

 If not, then you may need to investigate how to properly connect your GA4 account to your site either via your CMS or Google Tag Manager.